 Tom MarianoHead Coach

 Tom Mariano joins the Florida Launch as the second head coach in team history.
+In his first year with the team, Mariano led the Launch to the first ever playoff appearance in 2017.

 Mariano's experience comes from both the college ranks where he currently serves as head coach of Pace University and the professional level where he served as an assistant coach for the Chesapeake Bayhawks.
 Prior to joining the Bayhawks, he worked as an assistant coach for the Ohio Machine.